 Here’s a picture of my healthy high porosity hair.

-Damaged hair is challenging to reverse, and often, cutting it off is the most effective way to start afresh.
-However, there are measures you can adopt to maintain hydration, enhance elasticity, manage hair porosity, and shield it from further harm.10
+Damaged hair is challenging to reverse, and cutting it off is often the most effective way to start afresh.
+However, there are measures you can adopt to maintain hydration, enhance elasticity, manage hair porosity, and shield it from further harm.9

 Establishing a consistent, healthy hair regimen is vital.
-Focusing on smoothing down the cuticle layers can significantly address porosity concerns.11
+Focusing on smoothing down the cuticle layers can significantly address porosity concerns.10

 And a crucial tip: always observe how your hair reacts to various products and treatments.
 Knowing what suits your hair best is fundamental to its well-being.